itu-tid/lecture-notes/Lectures/10-Routing-and-3rdParty-Libraries.md

 - What is the relationship between react, npm and Javascript?
-	- could be cool to get a VM; and show them how you compile, and how you host?
-	- but that's for later
 - How do you instal dependencies with `npm`?
 What do you do to make sure that your colleagues also use the same dependency that you are using?
 - When do you have to run `nmp install`?
 - What is the `node_modules` folder good for?
 Should you add it  to version control?
 Why or why not?